 Congratulations on the decision to purchase your new home!

 Buying a home is an exciting journey and major step in life, but it can also seem confusing and frustrating at times with upfront costs, mortgage pre-qualification, and homeowners insurance.

-We want to provide you with a guide that outlines what to expect in the home-buying process, along with options available to you.
+We want to provide you with a guide that outlines what to expect in the home-buying process, along with assistance program options available to you.

 The most important step in buying a home is choosing the best type of mortgage loan.
-Analyzing your particular financial situation and future goals are important factors to consider when getting a mortgage.
-There are many types of mortgage options and first-time homebuyer programs available that will fit your needs.
+Analyzing your particular personal finance and future goals are important factors to consider when getting a mortgage and considering pre-qualification. here are many types of mortgage options and first-time homebuyer programs available that will fit your needs and financial decisions.

 - Fixed rate